Althafx/AI-PORTFOLIO/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📄 License
-Balanced under the MIT License.
+Licensed under the MIT License.

 ---
 *Created by Althaf*